 Let’s be honest – Sometimes you just really don’t want to go out.

 It’s pouring with rain, you’re exhausted, you don’t feel like getting dressed up!
 You just want to lie in bed, have a cuppa and read your book.
 But obviously you can’t say that to your friends!
 You’re going to have to give a better reason for skipping the party.
+So you need some language for making excuses in English:

 There’s some great English vocabulary to describe this situation.
 PULL A SICKIE or GET OUT OF SOMETHING are my two favourites.
 Have you ever pulled a sickie?
 Do you often try to get out of social events?